 Fine, maybe we do mean them a little harm.

 In order to perform these experiments on polynomials in as gentle a manner as possible, we'll need to remind ourselves of a few basic rules about exponents.
 Once the process is done, we'll close up shop with a few words on scientific notation.
 See how we hang that tantalizing carrot out there to ensure you stick with us until the end?

 Snap on a pair of rubber gloves and fasten your safety goggles, because the secrets of polynomials are about to be revealed.

 Now let's talk a bit about polynomials minus the alien analogy.

 Polynomials are a particular kind of expression, and we can do with them the usual things we can do with expressions: we can evaluate, add, subtract, multiply, and divide them.
 We can also factor them, which is like factoring integers, but different.
-We shall tell you how so.
+We'll tell you how so.

 Before talking about polynomials, however, we'll discuss exponents and expand our previous definition of whole number exponents so we can use any real number as an exponent.
 The definition of polynomials only uses whole number exponents, but it's good to take a look at other exponents so we can see what polynomials are and what they aren't.
 Sorry if this is getting too existential for you.

 Be careful: When working with polynomials, the best thing you can do is work slowly and carefully.
-It is easy to slip up, especially if you are doing these problems while standing on a waxy surface.
+It's easy to slip up, especially if you're doing these problems while standing on a waxy surface.